pkonetskiy/SuiteCRM_three_new_fields_types/README.md

 # The new fields for Studio of SuiteCRM
 >
-> The project implements three new types of fields that are avalable on `EditView` or `DetailView` forms.
+> The project implements three new types of fields that are available on `EditView` or `DetailView` forms.
 > - `Collection` - The block of fields which can be multiply on forms.
 > - `Collection files` - The multiply load files on forms.
 > - `Dynamicbase` - The one text which can be multiply on forms.